 This session will look at the execution of judgements made by the European Court of Human Rights (ECHR) in a series of cases in which states have been found to have committed human rights violations.

 This will include consideration of the McKerr group of cases, which concern violations committed by the UK in relation to the actions of security forces in Northern Ireland in the 1980s and 1990s.

-CAJ has made a detailed submission to the Committee of Ministers on these cases in advance of the meeting, to which the UK government will be obliged to reply.
+CAJ has made a detailed submission to the Committee of Ministers on these cases in advance of the meeting.

 Our submission focuses on a number of different areas including the latest legacy proposals for Northern Ireland, challenges to the powers of the Police Ombudsman, and the withholding of resources for the Legacy Inquests Unit.